TimonFercho/ann-distributed-key-value-store/benchmarks/io-throughput/bench-io-results.md

 | #Samples    | 10      |

-## 1. Copying file from /mnt/scratch/ to /mnt/scratch/
+### Copying a file from /mnt/scratch/ to /mnt/scratch/

 ```